-We work with publishers to provide their accessible files through RNIB Bookshare for use by print-disabled learners at all educational levels; Early Years through to Higher Education.
+We work with publishers to provide their accessible files through RNIB Bookshare for use by learners with a print disability at all educational levels; early years through to higher education.

 We also work closely with The Publishers Association to promote the benefits of RNIB Bookshare to publishers and encourage engagement on the accessibility agenda.

 We currently have over 1000 publishers and their imprints working with us, some of whom have taken the step to provide a feed and backlist.
 This means that books are immediately available to learners with a print disability.

 How publishers support us: